How to Sell Unwanted Gold Jewelry

 Even a large diamond will only have a small effect on the overall weight of a piece of gold jewelry.
 Don't accept being told, therefore, that stones make up the majority of the weight, thereby reducing the amount of gold value.

-The real question everyone wants to know is, “Who will give me the most for my unwanted jewelry?”
+The real question everyone wants to know is, “Where can I sell my jewelry for the best price?”
 The best advice is to check with your local area jewelers and get a few offers.
 Here are some tips when choosing a gold buyer:

 1. Choose a reputable jeweler.
 Look for someone who has been in your community for a long time — they have a reputation to protect.

-3. Make sure they’re permanent.
+2. Make sure they’re permanent.
 Always sell your gold to a place with a fixed address.
-Visit the location to be sure, don't just call.
+Visit the location to be sure.
+Don't just call.